Quality

 The Mitsubishi Electric Group promotes quality improvement activities in all business processes related to products and services to improve quality, safety and reliability while promoting human capital development.

-With regard to development and design in particular, we strive to develop human capital who are capable of assessing each country’s laws and standards, customer requests, and basic product functions as well as executing and driving designs and evaluation that ensure and guarantee safety, reliability, and stability of functions.
+With regard to development and design in particular, we strive to develop human capital who are capable of assessing each country’s laws and standards, customer requests, and basic product functions as well as executing and driving designs that ensure safety, reliability, and stability of functions.
 These human capital improve our development and design quality by ensuring, alongside other efforts, all parties involved are familiar with the elemental technology guidelines necessary for ensuring quality.

 As for procured products, we have been working to improve quality in collaboration with our suppliers, who are important partners of the Mitsubishi Electric Group, by asking them to understand our policy that gives top priority to quality.